Yainer Diaz Player Props: Astros vs. Nationals

 Yainer Diaz At The Plate

-- Diaz has picked up a hit in 57.1% of his 28 games this year, with more than one hit in 17.9% of them.
+- Diaz has picked up a hit in 55.2% of his 29 games this season, with at least two hits in 17.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.